CWFC-CCFB/CFSStandGrowth4R/README.md

 ## Example of code

-The code below provides the list of meta-models for the potential vegetation type "MS2" (balsam fir-white birch) whose response variable is the all-species volume of living trees.
+The code below provides the list of meta-models for the ecological type "MS22" (balsam fir-white birch on mesic sites) whose response variable is the all-species volume of living trees.

 ~~~R
 library("CFSStandGrowth4R")